Tadatoshi Akiba: Peace activities

 As mayor, he has been a visible peace activist.
 He is active in the Mayors for Peace organization, serving as the president of their World Conference.
 The 2020 Vision Campaign launched in 2003, which aims to eliminate nuclear weapons, has earned Mayors for Peace the "World Citizenship Award" from the Nuclear Age Peace Foundation in 2004, the "Sean McBride" Award from the International Peace Bureau in 2006, and the Nuclear-Free Future Award from the Franz-Moll Foundation in 2007.
 He has also been an advocate of the abolition of nuclear weapons, and a vocal critic of George W. Bush.
 Since May 2007 he is also Councillor at the World Future Council.

 In 2007 he received the Nuclear-Free Future Award in the solutions category.

 He was longlisted for the 2008 World Mayor award, but failed to win, as the award went to Mayor Helen Zille of Cape Town, Republic of South Africa.

 On January 21, 2010, he attended the 78th winter meeting of the U.S. Conference of Mayors as a special guest speaker, and in that capacity attended the reception held at the White House and met US President Barack Obama.
 He is so far the only serving Mayor of Hiroshima who has officially met a serving US president.

 In August 2010, he received the Ramon Magsaysay Award for his advocacy for nuclear disarmament, and in April 2013 he was awarded the Otto Hahn Peace Medal from the United Nations Association of Germany (DGVN) and the Governing Mayor of Berlin.

 Akiba is on the Board of Advisors of the Global Security Institute.

 Hiroshima is one place outside the United States where Martin Luther King Jr. Day is observed with equal importance as in the United States.
 Tadatoshi Akiba holds a special banquet at the mayor's office as an act of unifying his city's call for peace with King's message of human rights.

 In August 2022, he was awarded the Ahmadiyya Muslim Prize for the Advancement of Peace.
+He participated in the 2026 Winter Olympics opening ceremony.